pr0vis0ri0/pr0vis0ri0/README.md

 Hey!
 I've been immersed in coding for a long time now.
 Precisely since 2018.
 I'm currently a Computer Engineering Student at DUOC UC.

 * 🌍 I live in Santiago, Chile
-* 🧠 As of right now I'm just working with Discord Bots using Discord.js along with Node.js
+* 🧠 For the past couple of months, I've been working on process automation using Python, which has helped improve the performance of several administrative tasks.
+Additionally, I've been developing Django web applications.

 ### Skills